Stefan Jackiw: Instruments

 As of 2025, Jackiw's violin is the 1730 "ex-Rossi" Montagnana.
 The instrument was purchased from Tarisio by a private foundation especially for Jackiw's long-term use.
 He also owns a 1704 Vincenzo Rugeri violin, and previously played on a 1750 Guadagnini violin which was loaned to him by the Avery Fisher Career Grant.

 Jackiw also owns a bow made by François Nicolas Voirin of Paris, France in the mid-19th century.
-While giving the UK premiere of Reinhold Glière's violin concerto with the Bournemouth Symphony Orchestra on May 10, 2023, his bow broke "in spectacular fashion"; Jackiw was able to continue playing using the concertmaster’s bow, and the Voirin was later mended.
+While giving the UK premiere of Reinhold Glière's violin concerto with the Bournemouth Symphony Orchestra on May 10, 2023, his bow broke; Jackiw was able to continue playing using the concertmaster’s bow, and the Voirin was later mended.

 Honors

 Stefan Jackiw has received a number of honors, including: